akqqa/arm-disassembler/README.md

 ## How to run:

 First, ensure that this directory contains a folder called arm-files, containing the official Arm MRS for the A64 Instruction Set.
 The 2023-12 version of these files comes zipped with these files, and should be extracted.
+Please note that the unzipped folder may contain another folder named “arm-files”.
+If so, move this folder into the src/ directory.
+The contents of the folder should directly be various xml files

 1. Run the command "pip install -r requirements.txt"
 2. Generate and store the data structure required for disassembling by running the command "python pickler.py".
 This should create a file named "data.pkl"